digitalmethodsinitiative/4cat/datasources/twitterv2/DESCRIPTION.md

 queries or narrow date ranges) and then only create a larger dataset if you are confident that it will be manageable and useful for your analysis.

+If you hit your Twitter API quota while creating a dataset, the dataset will be finished with the tweets that have been collected so far and a warning will be logged.

 ### Query syntax
 Check the [API documentation](https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query) for available query syntax and operators.
 This information is crucial to what data you collect.
 Important operators for